pianosabina/piano-lessons/README.md

 ### Project Structure

 - `/docs/` - Contains the Markdown files for the docs.
-Customize the order of the docs sidebar in sidebars.js.
 More details can be found in the [docs guide](https://docusaurus.io/docs/markdown-features)

 - `/src/` - Non-documentation files like pages or custom React components.
 You don't have to strictly put your non-documentation files in here but putting them under a centralized directory makes it easier to specify in case you need to do some sort of linting/processing.
   - `/pages/` - Any files within this directory will be converted into a website page.
 More details can be found in the [pages guide](https://docusaurus.io/docs/creating-pages)